aliwen-soft/-DevOps-Course-Starter/README.md

 ## Pipeline

-The github pipeline i set to trigger on pullrequest to main and on pushes as long as its not just documentation.
+The github pipeline is set to trigger on pull requests to main and on pushes as long as its not just documentation.